sandeepbazar/operators/README.md

-# Step 1: Create Detailed Documentation about Kubernetes/OpenShift Operator
+# Step 1: Kubernetes/OpenShift Operator

 ## 1.1: What is an Operator?